Medicare Supplement (Medigap) Plans

 What will it cost?

 - Medigap requires a monthly premium.
-Premiums vary depending on your age and the coverage you choose.
+Premiums vary depending on your age, gender, smoking status and the coverage you choose.

-- SHIINE's Medicare Supplement Consumer's Guide lists the companies that were willing to share their pricing information.
-All prices are estimates as of the date the guide was printed.
+- SHIINE's Medicare Supplement Consumer's Guide explains Medigap plans and lists the companies that were willing to share their pricing information.
+All prices are based off of a example scenario and are estimates as of the date the guide was printed.

 How do I compare plans?

 - Read through SHIINE's Medicare Supplement Consumer's Guide.

 - Call a few of the companies in that guide, your insurance agent, a company a friend or family member has recommended, and any Medicare Supplement Plans offered by your former employer.

 - The coverage will be the same if you are comparing the same plan (Lettered A-N).